alejotriana1/LAB4_Industrial_robotic/README.md

 MoveC p1, p2, v500, z30, tool2;

 Where:
-P1: starting point of the trajectory.
+- p1: starting point of the trajectory.
-P2: end point of the trajectory.
+- p2: end point of the trajectory.
-V500: velocity.
+- v500: velocity.
-Z30: zone or approach data.
+- z30: zone or approach data.
-Tool 2: Tool that will execute the action.
+- tool 2: Tool that will execute the action.

 MOVJ:
 Allows to move the robot from one point to another in an agile way, when the path between the points is not required to be a straight line.